 Funds Managed by Castlelake File an Updated Early Warning Report

-MINNEAPOLIS, Minn., Sept.
-10, 2021 /CNW/ - Global alternative investment firm Castlelake, L.P. ("Castlelake"), today announced that it has filed an updated Early Warning Report in respect of Nevada Copper Corp. ("NCU").
-Following a series of sales by Castlelake of an aggregate of 37,000,000 NCU Shares (Transactions), Castlelake funds' holdings of NCU Shares decreased by 2.0% on a non-diluted basis and 1.9% on a partially diluted basis.
+MINNEAPOLIS, Sept.
+16, 2021 /CNW/ - Global alternative investment firm Castlelake, L.P. ("Castlelake"), today announced that it has filed an updated Early Warning Report in respect of Nevada Copper Corp. ("NCU").
+Following a series of sales by Castlelake of an aggregate of 29,628,606 NCU Shares (Transactions), Castlelake funds' holdings of NCU Shares decreased by 1.6% on a non-diluted basis and 1.5% on a partially diluted basis.

-Upon completion of the Transactions, Castlelake funds hold (a) 214,692,165 NCU Shares (representing approximately 11.6% of the current issued and outstanding NCU Shares on a non-diluted basis); and (b) 74,951,426 Warrants (representing, together with the 214,692,165 NCU Shares, approximately 15.0% of the current issued and outstanding NCU Shares on a partially diluted basis (assuming only the exercise of the Warrants held by the Castlelake funds)).
+Upon completion of the Transactions, Castlelake funds hold (a) 185,063,559 NCU Shares (equal to one NCU Share below 10.0% of the current issued and outstanding NCU Shares on a non-diluted basis); and (b) 74,951,426 Warrants (representing, together with the 185,063,559 NCU Shares, approximately 13.5% of the current issued and outstanding NCU Shares on a partially diluted basis (assuming only the exercise of the Warrants held by the Castlelake funds)).

 For further information, please refer to the Early Warning Report filed on SEDAR under the company's profile or please contact Molly Blemker at (+1 612 851 3083).
 NCU is a corporation organized under the laws of British Columbia with its head office at Suite 598 - 999 Canada Place Vancouver, BC, V6C 3E1.